contao/docs/docs/manual/introduction/contao-open-source-cms.en.md

 weight: 10
 ---

 "Contao Open Source CMS" is the full, official name of the project and says all you need to know when you first encounter the system.
 It is a CMS, i.e. a content management system under an open source license called Contao.
-If you already know what an open source CMS is you can skip the next two sections.
+If you already know what an open source CMS is, you can skip the next two sections.
 Otherwise ...

 ## content management system